JuliaLang/www.julialang.org/gsoc/2014/index.md

 This project proposes to implement a comprehensive suite of iterative solver algorithms in Julia's native [IterativeSolvers.jl](https://github.com/JuliaLang/IterativeSolvers.jl) package, as described in the [implementation roadmap](https://github.com/JuliaLang/IterativeSolvers.jl/issues/1).
 Students will be encouraged to refactor the codebase to better expose the mathematical structure of the underlying Arnoldi and Lanczos iterations, thus promoting code composability without sacrificing performance.

+## Project: Fixed-size arrays with SIMD support

+Julia uses OpenBLAS for matrix algebra, but OpenBLAS is better-suited for large matrices.
+For operations with small matrices and vectors, one can often obtain substantial speedups by implementing everything in Julia.
+At least two candidate implementations [already](https://github.com/twadleigh/ImmutableArrays.jl) [exist](https://github.com/JuliaLang/julia/issues/5857), with the first more thoroughly developed but the second (currently just a sketch) having some features that are attractive for inclusion in `Base`.

+The project would be to flesh out operations with fixed-size arrays, and get them interoperating seamlessly with other types.
+It would be desirable implement operations for certain sizes using Julia's up-and-coming SIMD support (https://github.com/JuliaLang/julia/pull/5355).

 ## Project: Matrix functions